jpuopolo67/proctor/README.md

 one in which to work.
 This is called your _active environment_.
 The active environment governs where subsequent Python packages and source code get installed.
 Packages installed into one virtual environment are isolated from those in all other virtual environments.
-Along these lines, it's important to have an active environment in which to work.

 If you are using miniconda, run the following commands:
 * `conda env list` will display a list of existing environments